Shivam-Bhardwaj/Extended_Kalman_Filter/README.md

 4. Compile: `cmake .. && make`
    - On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 5. Run it: `./ExtendedKF `
+6. Run the simulator.
+7. Select a low resolution.
+8. Press start.

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.